 We have been hearing for some time that the Vikings plan to add competition for quarterback J.J.
 McCarthy this offseason.
 During a recent appearance on the Scoop City podcast, Dianna Russini of The Athletic threw cold water on the notion that a Minnesota-Kirk Cousins reunion could be in the cards, though she did acknowledge that the Vikes could look to add to their QB room (video link).

-Just as Russini reiterated Minnesota still wants to develop McCarthy in the hopes that he can live up to his first-round draft status, ESPN’s Dan Graziano confirms the Vikings are not ready to give up on the Michigan product.
-Still, the club seems to want McCarthy to earn the starting job in 2026, and in addition to Cousins, names like Kyler Murray and Anthony Richardson have been floated as possibilities.
+Russini reiterated Minnesota still wants to develop McCarthy in the hopes that he can live up to his first-round draft status, and ESPN’s Dan Graziano likewise confirms the Vikings are not ready to give up on the Michigan product.
+Still, the club seems to want to make McCarthy earn the starting job in 2026, and in addition to Cousins, names like Kyler Murray and Anthony Richardson have been floated as possibilities.

 There may be mutual interest between the Vikings and Richardson, who would be acquired via trade with the Colts.
 As ESPN’s Kevin Seifert noted last month, a trade could be the most likely way for Minnesota to add McCarthy competition, because a free agent with options may not want to sign without assurances that they will be given first crack at the QB1 role.
 Other trade possibilities, per Graziano, include the Eagles’ Tanner McKee and the Texans’ Davis Mills.